 However, some hospitals have already implemented a more transparent system, such as Partners Healthcare in Massachusetts, which operates two of Harvard University Medical School’s teaching hospitals.
 Despite endorsing nearly 70 Massachusetts nursing homes, Partners Healthcare says its system does not violate 42 CFR § 482.43(c)(7) because all patients receive a full list of options.
 The list, however, indicates which facilities have received endorsements.

 Brian Fuller, an executive with consulting firm NaviHealth, anticipates that systems like Partners’ will become more and more common.

 “The whole idea of preferred provider networks is really going to escalate in the future,” he says.

 Worried About Elder Abuse?
 Contact a Philadelphia Nursing Home Neglect Attorney

-If you suspect that your parent or grandparent has been a victim of neglect or abuse at a nursing home in New Jersey or Pennsylvania, your family needs aggressive representation by a skillful, compassionate, and experienced nursing home neglect lawyer.
-As founder of the Wieand Law Firm, LLC, attorney Brent Wieand handles personal injury and wrongful death claims in Pennsylvania and New Jersey on behalf of injured nursing home residents and their loved ones, including:
+If you suspect that your parent or grandparent has been a victim of neglect or abuse at a nursing home in New Jersey or Pennsylvania, your family needs aggressive representation by a skillful, compassionate, and experienced PA nursing home lawyers from a PA nursing home law firm.
+As founder of the Wieand Law Firm, LLC, nursing home lawyer in Philadelphia, PA Brent Wieand handles personal injury and wrongful death claims in Pennsylvania and New Jersey on behalf of injured nursing home residents and their loved ones, including:

 *Disclaimer: This article is for informational purposes.
 It is not legal advice and should not be used as legal advice.
 The Wieand Law Firm, LLC is based in Philadelphia, PA, and proud to serve clients throughout Pennsylvania and New Jersey.*